cockroachdb/cockroach-cloud-sdk-go/docs/CockroachCloudApi.md

 > LogExportClusterInfo EnableLogExport(ctx, clusterId).EnableLogExportRequest(enableLogExportRequest).Execute()

-Create a Log Export configuration for a cluster
+Create or update the Log Export configuration for a cluster

 ### Example